directus/directus/docs/reference/api/introduction.md

 input and output.

-The input/output of the API differs greatly for individual installs, as most of the endpoints will return data that's based on your specific schema.
+The input/output of the API differs greatly for individual installs, as most of the endpoints will return data that's based on your specific schema and configured permissions.